 |

-Ace – A card with a single spot to indicate it’s ranking as either the highest or lowest card in the deck,
+Ace – A card with a single spot to indicate it’s ranking as either the highest or lowest card in the deck, depending on the situation.

 When considered as a high card, the Ace ranks higher than the King.
 When considered as a low card, it ranks lower than